-Although the law requires that clients take out this insurance for major building projects in practice this does not always occur, either because of ignorance or cost.
+Although the law has this requirement in practice this does not always occur, either because of ignorance or cost.

 Builders do not publicise it because it makes it easier to bring a claim against them, and some insurance companies do not like it because it is often risky for them.

 If you have a house constructed using the standard contract for this purpose, called the CCMI, then it is obligatory for assurances dommages to be taken out.

 Nevertheless, there are no penalties for a householder who does not take out the insurance but, if you later decide to sell it may make it more difficult to do so.